This post may contain affiliate links. Please see my disclosure policy for details.

 Most of the actors in the show I watched applied their own makeup, with the exception of the Pacha who has a green face.
 He needed extra work from a makeup artist (called a Chuttikkaran) to apply the white face enhancements on the side.

 Although many find this part boring, I was captivated by it.
 I mean, it beats a lot of the makeup tutorials I’ve watched on YouTube!

 During the show, we also learned that many of the makeup ingredients are organic and natural.

-They use coconut oil as a base, powdered stones to make the yellow and red colours, lime and rice flower for the white paint and gingelly oil to make the black.
+They use coconut oil as a base, powdered stones to make the yellow and red colours, lime and rice flour for the white paint, and gingelly oil to make the black.
 The green is made from Manayola and Neelam.